 We solicit 1-2 page submissions for the workshop, IEEE double-column conference format.
 These papers will go through a separate light-weight review process.
 Accepted papers will be published in the IEEE digital library IEEEXplore and symposium proceedings.
 We also solicit tools and demos for presentation at the conference.

-ASYNC 2018 will be held in the Austria Trend Hotel Park Royal Palace Vienna, located right next to the Technical Museum and the famous Schönbrunn Palace.
+ASYNC 2018 will be held in the Radisson Blu Park Royal Palace Hotel located right next to the Technical Museum and the famous Schönbrunn Palace.
 More information about the hotel is available in their website.
 The city center and other attractions can easily be reached by tram (directly in front of the hotel) or underground (a few minutes away).
+For more information about the city and its attractions please visit this website.

 Schlossallee 8, A-1140 Wien (Austria)